Teita/project-getdata-013/README.md

 # Notes
 - Package used: Reshape2
-- You can find additional information about the variables in the Codebook.md file
+- You can find additional information about the variables in the codebook.md file here: project-getdata-013/codebook.md